-Elizabeth Holmes jury to being second week of deliberations
+Elizabeth Holmes jury to begin second week of deliberations

 Holmes, now 37, spent seven days on the witness stand acknowledging she made some mistakes and decisions she regretted while staunchly maintaining that she never stopped believing Theranos was on the verge of revolutionizing health care.

-Holmes spent years promising Theranos would be able to scan for hundreds of diseases and other health problems with just a few drops of blood taken with a finger prick instead of relying on vials of blood drawn from a vein,
+Holmes spent years promising Theranos would be able to scan for hundreds of diseases and other health problems with just a few drops of blood taken with a finger prick instead of relying on vials of blood drawn from a vein.

 It was such a compelling concept that Theranos raised more than $900 million and struck partnerships with major retailers Walgreens and Safeway.
 Holmes herself became the subject of cover stories on business magazines.